 If you know that when working at the office, an employee will get X amount of tasks and work product finished in a week, you can use that as a baseline to for gauging their productivity while working from home.

-Tracking productivity by work product is actually a better way to look at it for many types of positions because not all employees work at the same pace.
+Productivity management by work product is actually a better way to look at it for many types of positions because not all employees work at the same pace.
 One “super-employee” may actually get more quality work done in less time than their colleagues.

-Login Access & Cloud Use Tracking
+Login Access & Cloud Use Productivity Management

 There are certain applications that can track when employees are logging into your business applications and how long they are logged in.
 Business password management applications, single sign-on (SSO) apps, and cloud access security brokers (CASBs) are some of these.